Back to OTHER WATER-RELATED LINKS

 By John La Roche, a New Zealand engineer and author

 The New Zealand Water and Wastes Association, along with the New Zealand government, have helped fund a water well project in Nepal that uses the "sludger technique."

 The project, which also received support from the charity Water for Survival, is benefiting hundreds of Nepalese villagers and school children.

-The 49 tubewells will be constructed using the "sludger technique", a traditional low-cost well sinking method appropriate to the area.
-The cost of drilling by sludger and well pointing techniques rarely exceeds NZ$3.00 per person benefiting, while the methods are simple allowing villagers to participate fully in the planning and installation of their facility.
-Sludging is used extensively in many parts of Asia to bore holes of 25mm to 150mm in diameter to depths of up to 60 meters.
-The water table must lie within 6.5m of the surface and the strata must be soft alluvial deposits such as those found in the river flood plains of Bangladesh, Nepal and northern India.
+"Sludging" is a traditional low-cost method of producing water wells.
+It is used extensively in many parts of Asia to bore holes of 25mm to 150mm in diameter to depths of up to 60 metres.
+The water table must lie within 6.5 metres of the surface and the strata must be soft alluvial deposits such as those found in the river flood plains of Bangladesh, Nepal, and northern India.

 A drawback of the procedure is that there is little knowledge of the aquifer and the relative position of the screen during driving.
 Test pumping at regular intervals during hammering will help determine the presence of water and the quantity available.

 The Nepal project has included the training of official caretakers for each well, three health motivators, and one sanitation worker who will encourage better health and hygiene including the construction of latrines and drying racks.